CodeupClassroom/hopper-classification-project-sample/README.md

 - *The ones included answer a question (remember, NO is an answer) or provide necessary context (such as the distribution of the target variable).
 All statistical tests included in the final report should be supported with an visualization of the interaction of the variables being tested.
 Charts in the final report should have titles and labels that are descriptive and useful for the end user/audience/consumer of the report.*

 - *All visualizations in the final report are mentioned or discussed if a verbal presentation is given.*

+For example:

+1. Was the phrase "women and children first" just a myth or did they really try to get out women and children first?
+If so, they would show as more likely to survive.

+  - are women more likely to survive? plot barplot x-axis is sex and y-axis is survival rate
+  - are children more likely to survive? bin age into 0-16, 17+, plot barplot on x-axis where y is survival rate (new variable = is_child)
+  - run chi-square test sex + survival
+  - run a chi-square test is_child + survival
+  - run a t-test on age and survived

+2. Do those who travel first class get quicker access to life boats?

+  -

+3. Do families with small children get priority access?
+Even if they at the bottom of the boat in 3rd class?

+4. Did traveling alone make a difference?
+Did it depend on sex?
+What was the survival rate for women traveling alone vs. men traveling along?

+5. If families were more likely to be saved, is there a max family size where that benefit is lost?

+4. Contextual questions: Did most people die or survive?
+How many men/women were on the boat?
+How many across different classes?

+  - plot 3 subplots of proportions - pie/donut - survived, sex, class.

 ##### Statistical tests (report.ipynb)